Chris Rock takes to comedy mic, still processing Oscar slap

 “If you came to hear that, I’m not ...
 I had like a whole show I wrote before this weekend,” Rock said.

+Though he never touched on the Smith confrontation at the Academy Awards, he spent much of the night skewering celebrities and politicians.
+Among them were the Duchess of Sussex, the Kardashians, as well as President Joe Biden, Hillary Clinton and former President Donald Trump.

 Members of the audience shouted their support for the comedian.
 At least one person yelled that Rock should sue Smith.
-Another fan wore a T-shirt featuring the “G.I.
+Outside the venue, a fan showed off a T-shirt featuring the “G.I.
 Jane” logo and Pinkett Smith’s face.
+Another had a shirt he made that showed Smith's face and displayed a crude joke about the couple's relationship.

 At Sunday's Oscars, Rock had made a joke about Jada Pinkett Smith's buzzed haircut.
 Pinkett Smith has spoken publicly about her diagnosis of alopecia, which can cause baldness.